attack-community/website/event.md

 ---
 # Sixth EU ATT&CK Community Workshop

-The sixth workshop will take place on 23 October, as a virtual event.
-The opening of the registrations will be announced on social media and via the EU ATT&CK Community mailing list.
+Our next workshop will take place on 23 October, as a virtual event.
+You can register using the following link:

+<a href="https://scic.ec.europa.eu/ew/register/dgscic/EU_ATT_CK_Community_Workshop_23_Oct_2020/e/lk/g/15270/k/"> Registration for the sixth EU ATT&CK workshop 23 October 2020.</a>

 # Fifth EU ATT&CK Community Workshop